 This picture can be found all over the internet being described as two ladies or two prostitutes, a so called Tauentzien team (lower class prostitutes) taking a taxi in Berlin during the Weimar Republic, in the 1920s.

-I immediately had my doubts about the description of this picture, unless their job was mentioned in the original description, there was nothing about the picture that supported the notion of them being prostitutes.
+I immediately had my doubts about the description of this picture, unless their job was mentioned in the original description, there was nothing about the picture that supported the claim of them being prostitutes.

 But one thing I did know for sire is that it is very unlikely that this scene is taking place in Berlin.